Breadcrumb

 What is a DGIS form?

 Each type of DGIS report (NCPR, NCCPR, PPER) assigns a set of forms that grantees must complete.
 Forms cover a range of information and performance measures.
-For a full list of the current approved performance measures by form, please visit the public-facing DGIS website.
 The most recent OMB package of forms (for the “redesigned DGIS forms”) was approved in December 2023.
-It will be implemented in DGIS on August 1, 2024.
+It was implemented in DGIS on August 1, 2024.

 How can grantees find out which DGIS forms have been assigned to them?